crowdpro3/bogdanvlviv.github.io/_posts/2017-08-02-with-__dir__-we-can-restore-order-in-the-universe.markdown

 <iframe src="https://www.youtube.com/embed/P4hPUAY05nE?start=1553&end=1596" frameborder="0" allowfullscreen></iframe>

-Hope you got inspiration from my little story related to `__dir__` and you will find time for providing a patch with definitions of relative paths with `__dir__` to projects that you often use, it will help to "restore order in the Universe".
+Hope you got inspiration from my little story that related to `__dir__` and you will find time for providing a patch with definitions of relative paths with `__dir__` to projects that you often use, it will help to "restore order in the Universe".
+I am sure that you will get applause too if you do it. ;)